alchemist1111/airbnb-clone-project/README.md

   - Coordinate with the development team to ensure the project stays on track and meets business requirements.
   - Communicate with stakeholders and manage feedback to continuously improve the product.

+## Technology Stack

+The AirBnB Clone project uses a variety of technologies to ensure robustness, scalability, and performance.
+Below is an overview of the key technologies used:

+### Django
+- **Purpose**: Django is a high-level Python web framework that is used to build the core backend of the AirBnB Clone.
+It simplifies the development process by providing built-in tools for building secure, maintainable web applications.
+In this project, Django is used to create the RESTful API.

+### Django REST Framework
+- **Purpose**: Django REST Framework (DRF) is a toolkit for building Web APIs in Django.
+It provides features like serializers, authentication, and view sets, which are crucial for creating APIs for user management, property listings, bookings, payments, and reviews.

+### PostgreSQL
+- **Purpose**: PostgreSQL is a powerful, open-source relational database management system used to store and manage all the data for the AirBnB Clone project.
+It provides advanced features like transactions, indexing, and foreign keys to ensure data integrity and fast query performance.

+### GraphQL
+- **Purpose**: GraphQL is a flexible query language used to interact with the backend data.
+It allows clients to request exactly the data they need and nothing more.
+In this project, GraphQL is integrated to enable efficient and customizable data fetching, reducing over-fetching and under-fetching of data.

+### Celery
+- **Purpose**: Celery is an asynchronous task queue that is used to handle background tasks in the project.
+It is used for tasks like sending notifications, processing payments, and handling other long-running processes without blocking the main application.

+### Redis
+- **Purpose**: Redis is an in-memory data store used for caching and session management in this project.
+It helps improve the performance of the application by caching frequently accessed data and reducing the load on the PostgreSQL database.

+### Docker
+- **Purpose**: Docker is a containerization tool that is used to create a consistent development and deployment environment.
+It allows the backend application and its dependencies to run seamlessly across different environments, from development to production.

+### CI/CD Pipelines
+- **Purpose**: Continuous Integration (CI) and Continuous Deployment (CD) pipelines are used to automate the process of testing and deploying code changes.
+This ensures that code is always tested before being deployed, improving code quality and reducing the risk of bugs.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.